Public Service Commission of Wisconsin: 1997

-During a pending utility merger between Wisconsin Energy Corp. and Northern States Power, the Commission defended themselves against allegations of improper communication between one of the Commissioners and utility executives regarding the merger.
+During a pending utility merger between Wisconsin Energy Corp. and Northern States Power, the Commission defended itself against allegations of improper communication between one of the Commissioners and utility executives regarding the merger.

 2014

 During the pending We Energies rate case, Commissioner Ellen Nowak appeared to violate both the ex parte rules and the law requiring Commissioners to remain impartial.
 In both March and June, Commissioner Nowak appeared on panels for conferences hosted by the Edison Electric Institute.
-In both panels, she advised her own utilities on ratemaking practices.
-In the June panel, titled “Utility Regulation and Success in a Low Growth Economy,” she appeared alongside We Energies CEO Gale Klappa.
-There was also question as to whether any other communication occurred between Commissioner Nowak and Klappa or other utility staff.
+In both panels, she advised her utilities on rate making practices.
+In the June panel, titled "Utility Regulation and Success in a Low Growth Economy," she appeared alongside We Energies CEO Gale Klappa.
+There was also a question as to whether any other communication occurred between Commissioner Nowak and Klappa or other utility staff.

 Groups and individual ratepayers called for Commissioner Nowak to recuse herself from the case due to her lack of impartiality.